Arthur Moyle, Baron Moyle: Life peerage

 In September 1965, Moyle wrote to The Times to urge that one cricket test match in each tour should be allocated to South Wales.
 In the Queen's Birthday honours list of 1966, he was given a life peerage, being created Baron Moyle, of Llanidloes in the County of Montgomery on 23 June 1966.
 On the death of Earl Attlee (as he had since become), Moyle was named as his literary executor.
 In March 1970 he spoke against making an application to join the European Communities, arguing that Britain should stand by the United States who had stood by Britain in two world wars and were continuing to do so.

 Moyle married Elizabeth Evans from Llanidloes in 1921, but was widowed in 1949.
 Their son, Roland Moyle, was later a Labour Member of Parliament for Lewisham.
 He remarried in 1951 to Lena Bassett of Frant, Sussex.

+Moyle Drive, a residential cul-de-sac in Cradley was named for Arthur Moyle in 1976.